Peaceful-Farms/Server/README.md

-# Peaceful Farms Global Bug reports.
+# Peaceful Farms Global Bug Reports.

 Hello.
 If you have found a bug and you would like to report said bug, please create a pull request in which shall be responded to from either one of our developers or the appropriate member.